 In other parts of Europe, however, the act of public sex has not only been common for some time but is also legal (in designated areas).
-One such country is Denmark; or, more specifically, in one park in Copenhagen, the Ørstedsparken .
+One such country is Denmark, specifically in one park in Copenhagen, the Ørstedsparken .

 Park rules are on display and state: